chrisDeFouRire/variete/README.md

 Now `description` contains a random string (among 3*2*2=12 variations) with the alternatives you've specified.

-Note that you can't nest multiple alternatives, and parsing an empty string will fail with an error.
+Note that you can't nest multiple alternatives.

 It would be nice if we could seed the random number generator, so that result could depend on an page Id for instance...